TPDomo/docker-serviio/README.md

 Serviio serve DLNA over the default port `1900` with `UDP`, the media itself will be provided over port `8895` with `TCP`.

+#### If you want to use patching function place your code into:
+   /opt/serviio/config/patch/serviio-patch.sh
+and create a file (may be empty):
+   /opt/serviio/config/patch/yes

 ## Container Settings
 ### Build Args